ToshioCP/Gtk4-tutorial/gfm/sec19.md

 The coding with GSettings object is simple and easy.
 However, it is a bit hard to understand the concept.
-This subsection describes the concept first and then how to program.
+This subsection describes the concept first and then how to program it.

 ### GSettings schema